Impact

 Risk and Exploitability

-Security severity is classified as High by Chromium.
-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog.
+Security severity is classified as High (CVSS score 8.8) by Chromium.
+The EPSS score is less than 1% and the vulnerability is not listed in the CISA KEV catalog.
 The attack vector is local; an attacker must be able to place or create a malicious file on the system for the exploitation path to succeed.
 Once the file is processed by Chrome, the flaw can be leveraged to gain OS‑level privileges, making the risk significant for any user with local access.
 The lack of exploitation metrics suggests the risk is driven by the high severity of the flaw rather than by widespread exploitation activity.

 OpenCVE Enrichment